uSpeedo/product/docs/api/index.md

 ## Preparation

-- Get signature: Used for API authentication.
+- Get signature: Used for API authentication, [View](../sdk/signature-2).
 - AccountId: Service account, each user has only one by default.
 To obtain more, please contact support@uspeedo.com.
 [Get AccountId](https://console.uspeedo.com/sms/overview), as shown below:

 ![AccountId](/img/sdk/accountId.png)